-Button Description Edit Allows you to Set the experiment type, sample name and type, supermix, and assay type Set the target name, type, and fluorophore for each channel Add well or plate notes Exclude Toggle button that allows you to include or exclude wells from droplet reading Note: Wells in the plate editor are initially excluded by default.
-Cancel Allows you to cancel and return to the Template Setup window Save Opens a dialog where you can enter a file name and storage location Clear Selected Wells Allows you to delete information from selected wells Undo Allows you to reverse your last action Note: This button is enabled only after you have applied at least one experiment parameter (for example, the selection for Experiment Type).
-Well Data or Plate Layout Toggle button that allows you to access the Well Data table and return to Plate Layout view Apply Applies your entries and choices for selected wells
+Description Allows you to Set the experiment type, sample name and type, supermix, and assay type Set the target name, type, and fluorophore for each channel Add well or plate notes Toggle button that allows you to include or exclude wells from droplet reading Note: Wells in the plate editor are initially excluded by default.
+Allows you to cancel and return to the Template Setup window Opens a dialog box where you can enter a file name and storage location Allows you to delete information from selected wells Allows you to reverse your last action Note: This button is enabled only after you have applied at least one experiment parameter (for example, the selection for Experiment Type).
+Toggle button that allows you to access the Well Data table and return to Plate Layout view Applies your entries and choices for selected wells